sparksis/MindFuel-Developer-Test/README.md

 * Java application based on Spring Boot
 * Maven for build manager
 * Appropriate Unit testing
-  * unforutnately corbatura is breaking on a lambda for me so I can't indicate coverage
+  * unfortunately cobertura is breaking on a lambda for me so I can't indicate coverage
 * Backend to Frontend data interchange format will be json

 ### Frontend Requirements